happywoman-glasses-phone mobile

 • Use a credit score checker.
 Some services give consumers access to their credit scores but charge for premium services like checking a score daily.
 Other sites may require that you sign up for a credit monitoring service with a monthly subscription fee in order to get your “free” score.

-• Sign up for an app like SoFi, which provides free weekly updates on your credit score and tracks all of your money in one place.
+• Sign up for a money tracker app like the one from SoFi.
+It provides free weekly updates on your credit score and tracks all of your money in one place.

 When signing up for credit score checking websites, it’s important for consumers to look at the terms of service and ensure they’re not being charged for premium services they do not want.

 Also, it’s best to avoid an “educational” credit score vs. a score that a lender would use.
-For some, there will be a meaningful difference, the Consumer Financial Protection Bureau says.
+For some, there will be a meaningful difference, according to the Consumer Financial Protection Bureau.

 What Makes Up a Credit Score?

 Learning about what factors make up a credit score can help consumers raise their scores.
-Main factors that contribute to the score, in order:
+Main factors that contribute to the score include:

-In terms of payment history, the most important factor when calculating a score, it’s critical to always repay debts on time.
+Payment history is the most important factor when calculating a score, so it’s critical to always repay debts on time.

 The credit utilization ratio is the amount that is owed in relation to how much credit a person has overall.
 Keeping your credit utilization ratio below 30% is commonly recommended.